rongrimes/ssd1306/README.md

 # Raspberry Pi Pico with SPI SSD1306 display
-This text in active devlopment: March 30, 2022
+This text is in active development: March 30, 2022
+Content to come:
+* font module

+***

-I had a new pico on my desktop along with an Adafruit SSD1306 OLED display unit, and the exercise was to the diplay unit to do pretty stuff.
+I had a new pico on my desktop along with an [Adafruit SSD1306 OLED display unit](https://www.adafruit.com/product/661), and the exercise was for the display unit to do pretty stuff.

 ***